Certain Women (film): Release

 Certain Women had its world premiere at the 2016 Sundance Film Festival on January 24, 2016.
 Shortly after, IFC Films acquired U.S distribution rights to the film.
-Prior to the films premiere at Sundance, Sony Pictures Worldwide Acquisitions acquired international distribution rights to the film.
-The film went onto screen at the Toronto International Film Festival, the New York Film Festival, and The Art of Brooklyn Film Festival.
+Prior to the Sundance premiere, Sony Pictures Worldwide Acquisitions, under its Stage 6 Films banner, acquired international distribution rights to the film.
+The film then screened at the Toronto International Film Festival, the New York Film Festival, and The Art of Brooklyn Film Festival.
 The film was released on October 14, 2016.

 Reception

 Critical response

-The film received critical acclaim upon its Sundance premiere.
-Rotten Tomatoes lists the film as "certified fresh" and rates it 92% out of 192 reviews posted, with an average score of 7.8 out of 10.
-The website's critical consensus reads, "Certain Women further demonstrates writer-director Kelly Reichardt's gift for telling the stories of ordinary people with uncommon empathy and skill."
-On Metacritic, the film has a score of 82 out of 100, based on 38 critics, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 82 out of 100, based on 38 critics, indicating "universal acclaim".

-Noel Murray at The Playlist graded it an A- and called the film "utterly enthralling" while praising the "mesmerizing effect" of the slow pacing.
-Guy Lodge raved about the film with particular praise for director Reichardt whom he called the "quietest of great American filmmakers".
-Nigel M. Smith of The Guardian gave the film 4 out of 5 stars and praised Reichardt as "a master at slow-burning, melancholic dramas".
+Noel Murray at The Playlist graded it an A− and called the film "utterly enthralling" while praising the "mesmerizing effect" of the slow pacing.
+Guy Lodge of Variety warmly praised the film with particular plaudits to director Reichardt, calling her the "quietest of great American filmmakers".
+Nigel M. Smith of The Guardian gave the film 4 out of 5 stars, and praised Reichardt as "a master at slow-burning, melancholic dramas".
 Leslie Felperin at The Hollywood Reporter was more mixed on the film praising the final section of the film as an "exquisite tale" and especially enjoying "luminous newcomer" Lily Gladstone but called the film as a whole "a trifle academic and dry".

-In France Les Cahiers du cinéma placed the film third on their 2017 Top Ten chart (just after Twin Peaks (2017 TV series) and Jeannette: The Childhood of Joan of Arc).
+In France Les Cahiers du cinéma placed the film third on their 2017 Top Ten chart (after Twin Peaks and Jeannette: The Childhood of Joan of Arc).